Vinaayakk97/Vinaayakk97/README.md

 - 👋 Hi, I’m Vinayak Shashikant Halgekar
 - 2 years Industrial Experience.
-- Worked on HTML, CSS, JavaScript, Bootstrap, MYSQL, Node.js and React.js.
+- Worked on HTML, CSS, JavaScript, Bootstrap, MYSQL, Node.js.

 <!---
 Vinaayakk97/Vinaayakk97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.